Richard Burton's Hamlet: Reception

 The production was a financial smash, achieving the longest run for the play in Broadway history at 137 performances, which broke the previous record set by Maurice Evans's GI Hamlet in the 1940s.
 The run's popularity was due in no small part to attention Burton received for his romance with Elizabeth Taylor, whom he married while the production was in Toronto pre-Broadway; crowds gathered outside the New York theater to get a glimpse of Burton, and sometimes Taylor, after the show.
 Burton's reviews in the title role were largely favorable and he received a Tony Award nomination for his performance, and Hume Cronyn’s performance as Polonius won him the Tony Award for Best Performance by a Featured Actor in a Play.
 Eileen Herlie, who played Queen Gertrude, had already played the role in Laurence Olivier's Oscar-winning 1948 film version.
 Less favorably received were Linda Marsh as Ophelia and Alfred Drake as King Claudius, whom Gielgud had considered replacing with respectively Sarah Miles and either Harry Andrews or himself in rehearsals.

 Interest in the production inspired books by cast members William Redfield and Richard L. Sterne.
 Sterne went to the length of hiding a tape recorder in a briefcase at rehearsals to get accurate transcriptions of what was said.
-Stern hid, under a part of the set, for six hours, to record Gielgud and Burton in their private meeting the day before the first performance.
+Sterne hid, under a part of the set, for six hours, to record Gielgud and Burton in their private meeting the day before the first performance.